borbware/unity-basics-course/tooltips/unity-and-vsc.md

   ![](imgs/hover-over-method.png)
   * argument types, return types, method overloads...
   * this feature only works if dotnet and the C# extension are installed

+## Extra: Other extensions

+* *Marp for VS Code*
+  * if you want to read these slides inside VS code
+  * after installation, open this .md file from the course repository
+  * click on the *Open preview to the side* button
+    * a vertically split square with a magnifying glass on the top right corner
+* *GitLens*
+  * if you're serious about git